Introduction

 Study Area

-The study limits are along the Florida’s Turnpike/State Road (SR) 91 from south of SR 408 to SR 50 (MP 263 to273) in Orange County, Florida.
+The study limits are along the Florida’s Turnpike/State Road (SR) 91 from south of SR 408 to SR 50 (Milepost 263 to Milepost 273) in Orange County, Florida.
+The project limits also extend on SR 408 from the Turnpike interchange to east of the Old Winter Garden Road overpass.
 The total project length is approximately 10 miles.
-As part of the study, all interchanges within the project limits and the need for new interchanges will be evaluated.
-A study area map is provided below:

 Environment